 What are the causes of hair loss in men?

 Men suffer hair loss due to the production of DHT (dihydrotestosterone), a hormone produced by the body which causes the hair follicles to become thinner, eventually leading to balding.
 This problem affects a large percentage of men, who have inherited balding through genetics.
-In men, the balding is characterized by losing hair at the crown, a receding hairline, and at the temples.
+In men, balding is characterized by losing hair at the crown, a receding hairline, and at the temples.
 In the early stages of balding, PRP hair treatments have been proven to be an effective way to slow hair loss in men.

 Benefits of PRP hair treatments